matthewcendana/matthewcendana/README.md

 # Hi, I'm Matthew 👋

-I'm an undergraduate student at **UC Santa Cruz**, currently studying Technology and Information Management.
+I'm an undergrad at **UC Santa Cruz**, currently studying Technology and Information Management.
 I'm passionate about turning data into meaningful insights and am working towards a career as a **data analyst**.

 ## 📊 Projects